jxnblk/mdx-go/README.md

   api.mdx
 ```

-mdx-go will create routes for `/`, `/getting-started`, and `/api`.
+Blazin will create routes for `/`, `/getting-started`, and `/api`.

-mdx-go also supports using React components as routes for files with the `.js` extension.
+Blazin also supports using React components as routes for files with the `.js` extension.
 Be sure that the `.js` file exports a default component to render as a route.

 ## Layouts

-mdx-go includes a default layout that centers the document in the viewport,
+Blazin includes a default layout that centers the document in the viewport,
 but custom layout components can be added both globally and per-route.

 To render a custom layout for a single route, export a component as the `default` from the MDX file.